So are cover letters necessary for account executive jobs?

 In addition to making a great impression, researching the company will help you find out if you really want to be part of this team or not.
 After all, interviewing is a two-way process.

 Go for an actionable ending

 By now you’ve managed to make a good impression on the hiring manager, and it’s important not to ruin it.
-That’s why you need your ending to be just as great as your cover letter’s body.
+That’s why you need your cover letter ending to be just as great as your cover letter’s body.

 But what are the things that make up a memorable closing line?
 Expressing gratitude for the reader’s time and consideration, and saying that you look forward to their reply, to name a couple.

 You can stick to traditional phrases (e.g. Looking forward to hearing from you soon) if you wish to be on the safe side.
 Just make sure that the language you use matches the company culture.